What Countries Can Felons Travel to? A Comprehensive Guide

 Summary

 What countries can felons travel to?
 Felons can travel internationally, but there are challenges.
 Some countries allow entry, while others have strict rules.
-Places like Canada, Japan, and New Zealand have tough restrictions.
+Places like Canada, Japan, and New Zealand have strict restrictions.
 Others, like France and Spain, are more lenient.

 Can a felon get a passport?
 Yes, getting a passport is possible for most felons.
 But those with unpaid child support, drug trafficking convictions, or travel bans may be denied.
 Some may also need special permission if they are on parole or probation.